Valuation of asset and volatility derivatives using decoupled time-changed L\'evy processes: Introduction

-In view of such a growing interaction between volatility and stock in the financial assets available in the market, being able to efficiently price derivatives like the TVO and other similar products is gaining relevance.
-The pricing problem of hybrid volatility/asset derivatives, with special emphasis on the target volatility option, has been already addressed by Di Graziano and the author in \cite{DiGrazianoTorricelli} for a 0-correlation stochastic volatility model, and by the author in \cite{Torricelli}, for a general stochastic volatility model.
-However, to our knowledge, a comprehensive pricing framework comparable to those available for plain vanilla derivatives (e.g \cite{FFT, LewisBook, LewisPaper, CarrWu}) has not been developed yet: this is one limitation we intend to overcome with this paper.
+In view of this increasing interaction between volatility and stock in the financial assets available in the market, being able to efficiently price derivatives like the TVO and other similar products is gaining relevance.
+The pricing problem of hybrid volatility/asset derivatives, with special emphasis on the target volatility option, has already been addressed by Di Graziano and Torricelli (2012) for a zero-correlation stochastic volatility model, and by Torricelli (2013), for a general stochastic volatility model.
+However, to our knowledge, a comprehensive pricing framework comparable to those available for plain vanilla derivatives (e.g Carr and Madan 1999; Lewis 2000; Lewis 2001; Carr and Wu 2004) has not yet been developed: this is one limitation we intend to overcome with this paper.
 The pricing technique we use is a well-known approach yielding a semi-closed analytical formula for the derivative price through an inverse Fourier integral.
-It should be apparent that in all the models accounted, there is no particular reason not to consider mixed price and volatility payoffs as the default input of pricing models e.g. for numerical implementation, as the introduction of the realized volatility variable does not break down the Fourier-inversion technique.
+It should be apparent that in all the models we shall investigate there is no particular reason not to consider mixed price and volatility payoffs as the default input of pricing models e.g. for numerical implementation, as the introduction of the realized volatility does not cause the Fourier-inversion technique to break down.
 Clearly, pricing both vanilla and pure volatility derivatives is still possible within this framework, since the corresponding payoff types can be regarded as particular cases of our more general setting.